emaildano/admin-collapse-subpages/readme.txt

 * Fixed bug - Adding expand/collapse links to all list tables
 * Updated jquery.cookie.js to 1.4.0
 * Enhanced loading of scripts and styles
+= 2.1 =

-== Upgrade Notice ==
+* Added support custom post types which are hieararchial == Upgrade Notice ==

 = 1.0 =
 * N/A
 = 2.0 =
 * Enjoy !!
+= 2.1 =
+* Added support custom post types which are hieararchial